greggyNapalm/phantom_doc/README.md

 More info and documentation can be found at: http://phantom-doc.readthedocs.org/en/latest/

 ## Examples
-contains common use cases for phantom tool
+Contains common use cases for phantom tool

 ## Issues
 Find a bug?
 Want a feature?
 Submit an [issue